The Canadian Federation of Business and Professional Women

 On December 2019 the United Nations General Assembly adopted a resolution to name September 18 as International Equal Pay Day.

-First International Equal Pay will take place on September 18, 2020.
+First International Equal Pay will took place on September 18, 2020.

 “International Equal Pay Day, celebrated for the first time this 18 September, represents the longstanding efforts towards the achievement of equal pay for work of equal value.
 It further builds on the United Nations commitment to human rights and against all forms of discrimination, including discrimination against women and girls.” ~ Source